shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/add-a-microsoft-outlook-versatile-creative.md

 ---
-title: Add a Microsoft Outlook Versatile Creative
+title: Industry Reference - Add a Microsoft Outlook Versatile Creative
 description: In this article, learn step-by-step instructions on how to add a Microsoft Outlook versatile creative. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Add a Microsoft Outlook versatile creative
+# Industry Reference - Add a Microsoft Outlook versatile creative

 Microsoft Outlook creatives show up in the right-hand sidebar of the free Outlook.com webmail service after a user securely logs in.
 This page provides specifications for elements of Outlook creatives and shows you how to add them in Console.